oracle-livelabs/oml/oml-restapi-services/omls-auth-account/omls-auth-account.md

     ```
     eyJhbGci...
 KLbI1wQ==
     ```
+    This completes the task of visually inspecting the authentication token.

+## Task 4: Refresh the Authentication Token

-7. A token is valid for an hour.
+An authentication token is valid for an hour.
 You can refresh a token for up to 8 hours after generating it.
-Each refresh will extend its validity by an hour.
+Each refresh will extend its validity by an hour. :

-   Here's the command for refreshing a token:
+1. To refresh your token, run the following command:

     ```
     <copy>export token=$(curl -i -X POST --header 'Content-Type: application/json' --header 'Accept: application/json' --header "Authorization: Bearer ${token}" -d '{"grant_type":"refresh_token", "refresh_token":"'${token}'"}' "${omlservice}/omlusers/api/oauth2/v1/token" | grep -o -P '(?<="accessToken":").*(?=","expiresIn)' )</copy>
     ```

-7. To visually inspect the token, run the command below:

-    ```
-    <copy>echo $token</copy>

-    ```
+    This completes the task of refreshing the authentication token.

+## Task 5: Revoke a Token
-8. You can also revoke a token.
+You can also revoke a token.
 You cannot use or refresh a token you have revoked.

     > **Note:** For this Workshop, do not perform this step.
 The syntax is provided for your reference.

+1. Run the following command to revoke a token:

     ```
     <copy>curl -i -X POST --header 'Content-Type: application/json' --header 'Accept: application/json' --header "Authorization: Bearer ${token}" "${omlservice}/omlusers/api/oauth2/v1/token/revoke"</copy>